 Where to Stay in Newburyport

-Garrison Inn: We stayed at this gorgeous boutique hotel which is conveniently located in downtown Newburyport.
-It is named after William Lloyd Garrison who was a huge part of the abolition movement in Newburyport.
-The inn has a traditional exterior appearance, but the interior is very modern.
-The rooms are large with low, comfortable beds and wall mounted flat screen tvs.
+A historic boutique hotel conveniently located in downtown Newburyport.
+It is named after William Lloyd Garrison who was a huge part of the abolition movement.
+While the inn features a traditional exterior appearance, all of the rooms are updated and modern.
+The hotel also offers fresh breakfast and juice every morning.

 There were so many amazing boutiques with gorgeous clothes.
 The outfits I bought are still some of my favorites to wear.

 One of our favorite shops was The Black Dog, which has a very unique and interesting story.

 Madox Jewelry: beautiful clothes with great quality – always get compliments on them

 Plum Island is an 11 mile long barrier island off the coast of Newburyport.
 It is named for the plum shrubs that grow on the beach.

 Oh, and how could I forget about the food in Newburyport?!
 There are the greatest boutique restaurants and cafes with amazing food!

 The Thirsty Whale